11 October 2009

 The weather in October and November can be tricky.
 We cooled off this Sunday, and it was overcast all day today, but our temperatures are still in the sixties and seventies which is not very hard to take considering parts of the west never made it past twenty degrees Fahrenheit this weekend.
 Staying that cold is easy to do if you have two feet of snow on the ground like they do in the mountains of Montana.

-why we live here.
+For many of us, this great fall weather is why we live here.
 It is really almost a perfect situation living along the coast.
 North Carolina is such a varied state that it you want to look at some fall leaves and mountains, all you do is get in your car and drive six hours.
 There are plenty of colorful leaves to see and lots of fall festivals.
 This being the south even in the mountains the peak color of the fall leaves does not happen until sometime between the third week in October and the first week of November.

 After a quick trip to the chill of the NC or VA mountains, you can come back to the coast, take your blue jeans off and put your shorts back on, and if you are lucky, enjoy some of that summer in October.
 There are many of us living on the coast who sneak off to the mountains on a regular basis.
 My theory is that it makes me appreciate the coast even more when I come back.

-keep these days of great weather coming.
+This is a time of year on the coast when there is so much happening that you just hope that you can keep these days of great weather coming.
 Just this weekend we had Saint Francis by the Sea Lobster Festival and the Swansboro Mullet Festival.
 If you looked a little farther away you would have noticed Mumfest in New Bern, but we have never been able to drag ourselves away from our local events.

 On top of all the festivals, this is the season to fish and because of where we live fishing is in the air and is not optional.
 In spite of heavy surf I fished in the surf once earlier in the week and then managed to fish from the skiff for two afternoons when the weather really got nice.
 We were not alone, and we did catch fish.
 The fewest boats were counted early in the week when there were only around five on each side of the bridge.
 On Saturday when we crossed the bridge to Emerald Isle at noon, my wife counted forty boats just on one side of the bridge.